grotius-cnc/angular_motion/README.md

-Linear Speed on the Arc with Radius :5 v:1400 mm/min Linear Speed on the Arc with Radius :10 v:2800 mm/min Linear Speed on the Arc with Radius :20 v:5600 mm/min
+Linear Speed on the Arc with Radius :5 v:1400 mm/min Linear Speed on the Arc with Radius :10 v:2800 mm/min Linear Speed on the Arc with Radius :20 v:5600 mm/min Linear Speed on the Arc with Radius :0.01 v:2.8 mm/min Linear Speed on the Arc with Radius :0.1 v:28 mm/min

 ```